Biography in literature: Biographical fiction

+Jorge Luis Borges frequently narrated the lives of fictional characters as if they were proper biographies.
+In Pierre Menard, Author of the Quixote, Borges explores the work of fictional symbolist french poet Pierre Menard.
+In A Biography of Tadeo Isidoro Cruz (1829–1874), Borges provides fictional information about events in the life of Sargento Cruz, character of Martín Fierro by José Hernandez.

 Autobiographical fiction

 Autobiographical fiction, or autofiction, is fiction that incorporates the author's own experience into the narrative.
 It allows authors to both relay and reflect on their own experience.
 However, the reading of the autobiographical fiction need not always be associated with the author.
 Such books may be treated as distinct fictional works.

 Autobiographical fiction includes the thoughts and view of the narrator which describes their way of thinking.